Stone Hall building exterior showing entry way and 4 floors. Hammock grove is shown in front of building entry

 Room Types

-Stone Hall offers all double-occupancy rooms.
+Stone Hall offers coed housing with double-occupancy rooms.

 Housing Room Rates